thefireflytech/filament-blog/README.md

 You can change the route prefix in the `filamentblog.php` config file.

 ### Social Media Share
-For social media share, please visiti [Sharethis](https://platform.sharethis.com) and generate the JS Script and HTML code and save from our share snippet section.
+For social media share, please visit [Sharethis](https://platform.sharethis.com) and generate the JS Script and HTML code and save from our share snippet section.

 ### Recaptcha
 To add the recaptcha to the blog comment form, you can add environment variables in your `.env` file.